-Bass-crowded is an imbalanced condition that is relatively common in private ponds and is characterized by large numbers of small, skinny bass, and relatively few but unusually large adult bluegill.
-In this situation, bass growth is stunted due primarily to a lack of adequate nutrition.
-The largemouth bass is such an efficient predator that, if not controlled through responsible harvest, it will severely reduce its own food supply.
+Bass-crowded is a condition of imbalance that is common in private ponds and is characterized by large numbers of small, skinny bass, and relatively few but unusually large adult bluegill.
+In this scenario, bass growth is stunted due primarily to a lack of adequate nutrition.
+The largemouth bass is such an efficient predator that it will, if not controlled through responsible harvest, severely reduce its own food supply.
 Under these conditions, bass will perform poorly and will never reach their full growth potential.

-The presence of intermediate size (3-5") prey is critically important in sport fish ponds.
-These individuals are the size preferred by the more abundant, younger bass in a typical population.
-A low relative abundance of intermediate size prey is often an indication of a bass-crowded pond.
-Under these conditions, bass typically become stunted between 8 and 14 inches.
+Intermediate bluegill (3 to 5 inches) are critically important in sport fish ponds because they are the ideal size forage for young and juvenile bass.
+A low relative abundance of intermediate size prey is often an indication of a basscrowded pond.
+Under these conditions, bass commonly become stunted between 8 and 14 inches.
 Bass in this size range require an ample supply of 3-5" prey in order to grow past the stunted size and become "quality" and "trophy" adults.
 When a condition of balance exists, intermediate size prey are among the most abundant segment of the overall fish community.
-As mentioned previously, our recent electrofishing sample from Lake Lure included relatively low numbers of intermediate size bluegill, particularly in the 4 to 5 inch size range.
+As mentioned previously, our recent electrofishing sample from Lake Lure included moderate numbers of intermediate size bluegill, particularly in the 4 to 5 inch size range.

-Under-harvest of bass is most often the cause of the bass-crowded condition.
 In bass-crowded populations, despite their overabundance and relatively poor condition, the adult bass spawn each year.
 Due to the presence of an actively reproducing prey population, these juvenile bass are able to grow quite well in their first year.
-In order to maintain this rate of growth past 8-10 inches however, they require a slightly larger prey item.
-In bass-crowded ponds, the availability of slightly larger (3-5") prey is limited.
-As a result, the growth rates of the bass decline dramatically and they begin to demonstrate characteristics of stunting.
+In order to maintain this rate of growth past 8 to 10 inches however, they require a slightly larger prey item.
+In basscrowded ponds, as the availability of slightly larger (3-5") prey is limited by over predation, the individuals bass growth stalls, and the population begins to show characteristics of stunting in these size groups.
+The numbers of these bass must be reduced through harvest.
+Inadequate harvest is most often the cause of the bass-crowded condition.
 Recent bass harvest was reported as "limited" in Lake Lure.
+In a typical fertilized sport fish pond, bass harvest is required in order to prevent overcrowding.
+The old idea of "throw him back and catch him when he gets bigger" is not a sound approach in small impoundments.
+If sufficient harvest does not occur, the crowded condition perpetuates itself.
+This results in a less than quality bass fishery.